 - Emotional distress

 - Pain and suffering

 If the physician’s negligent care was especially shocking or egregious, an Indiantown hospital negligence attorney could also recover punitive damages on the injured patient’s behalf, to punish the careless behavior.

 Schedule Your Case Review with an Indiantown Hospital Negligence Attorney

 Financial recovery could be possible if you were injured due to hospital negligence, so it is vital to your case to seek capable legal representation without delay.
 If the statutory deadline does not file your case, you could lose out on your right to compensation.
-To safeguard your legal rights and recover the compensation you could be entitled to, reach out to an Indiantown hospital negligence lawyer at Domnick Cunningham & Whalen.
+To safeguard your legal rights and recover the compensation you could be entitled to, reach out to an Indiantown hospital negligence lawyer at Domnick Cunningham & Yaffa.